tdwg/how-did-it-die/meetings/2021-09-08/meeting_notes.md

 The vocabulary terms and proposed definitions are here for comment and changes: https://docs.google.com/spreadsheets/d/1sa56LxDyaxJwKRqw7cimoLb9RWCWYEQHjDkZ-WfHnxo/edit?usp=sharing

 3. The TG will have a working group session at the TWDG conference in November and also a slot in the IG session.

-A slide has been added of the TG highlights for the TDWG2021 Business Meeting.
+4. A summary slide on the TG activies has been added to the TDWG2021 Business Meeting.

-4. The article to propose the cause of death extension has been started: https://docs.google.com/document/d/1E7fq2oMvBICwNjAv-jShL8mpG7a_9tJGLg-C024KoQI/edit?usp=sharing
+5. The article to propose the cause of death extension has been started: https://docs.google.com/document/d/1E7fq2oMvBICwNjAv-jShL8mpG7a_9tJGLg-C024KoQI/edit?usp=sharing

 ## Actions ##